friendos-app/friendos/README.md

 **Required Must-have Stories**
 ### Tier 1

+* User signs up for app
-* User logs into app via Facebook API authentication
+* User logs into app
 * User can edit profile screen, including adding interest and a bio
 * User can view their own bio
 * User can see a list of people using the app